Lakshmipriya0812/Lakshmipriya0812/README.md

 # Personal Portfolio Website

 Welcome to my portfolio!
 This project showcases my skills and experiences as a software developer.
-It is built with a range of technologies and demonstrates my expertise in front-end.
+It is built with a range of technology and demonstrates my expertise in front-end.

 ## Technology Used
 - **Languages**: HTML, CSS, JavaScript.